 Fitness trackers with built in GPS are a bit more expensive than the more run of the mill variety.
 Many of them have a color screen and a display big enough so that you can read the information on the go.
 Others utilize the sensor for calculations but leave detailed presentations to smartphone apps.

 If you are, for example, an avid runner, you will want to know every detail about your training sessions.
 You’ll want to know when you moved fastest, when you struggled and what kind of terrain you had trouble with.
-When you combine GPS with a fitness tracker, all of this information is at your fingertips.
+When you combine built-in GPS with a fitness tracker, all of this information is at your fingertips.
 Also, if you are worried about getting lost a GPS might come in handy.

 When it comes to buying the right fitness tracker, the characteristic of water-resistance can often be a deciding factor.